Carlos F. Lucero: Career

-Lucero served as a law clerk for Judge William E. Doyle of the United States District Court for the District of Colorado from 1964 to 1965.
+Lucero served as a law clerk for Judge William Edward Doyle of the United States District Court for the District of Colorado from 1964 to 1965.
 He worked in private practice of law in Alamosa, Colorado from 1966 to 1995.
 He was an adjunct professor of legal studies at Adams State College from 1968 to 1995.
-He served as the first Hispanic President of the Colorado Bar Association.
+He served as the first Hispanic president of the Colorado Bar Association.

 Federal judicial service

 Lucero was nominated by President Bill Clinton on March 23, 1995, to the United States Court of Appeals for the Tenth Circuit, to a new seat created by 104 Stat.
 5089.
 He was confirmed by the United States Senate on June 30, 1995, and received commission the same day.
-Lucero was the first Hispanic Judge to sit on the Tenth Circuit.
-He maintained his chambers in Denver, Colorado.
+Lucero was the first Hispanic judge to sit on the Tenth Circuit.
+He maintained his chambers in Denver.
 He assumed senior status on February 1, 2021.

 On June 25, 2014, Lucero wrote the majority opinion for the Kitchen v.
 Herbert case, which strikes down Utah's same-sex marriage ban as unconstitutional.